 Step 3.
 In BIOS, enable the "AHCI" mode.

 Step 4.
-Now exit the BIOS after you have saved the changes that you have made.
+Now exit the BIOS after saving the changes you have made.

 Step 5.
 Now enter the "bcdedit /deletevalue {current} safeboot" command in the safe mode of the Command Prompt terminal.